 Sometimes I wonder if our modern obsession with 'organ-ic' food is not a symbol of our deep longing to reconnect with the magnificence of our bodies, the organs that are formed in miraculous ways to support our life here on earth.
 We have grown to think that the body is a mere functional 'thing' - a soulless piece of matter that we use to live the kind of life we want.
 What if our body and its organs were much more than that?
 What if the miracle that is each organ holds qualities beyond our imaginings?
 And what if, when our organs are being obstructed with blockages and numbness, a part of us is also blocked to experience life?
 Or worse, it turns against the body and its functions.
 Carl Jung has said this many times about powerful energy in the psyche; if it is neglected and rejected for a long period of time, it will turn against us.
 In what way do we think our body is separate from that?
-And after such a long and deep conditioning of the condemnation of the flesh and the soullessness of the body, do we know how to relate to our body and our organs?
+And after such a long and deep conditioning of the condemnation of the flesh and the soullessness of matter and the earth, do we know how to relate to our body and our organs?
 Can we free our bodies from eons of forgetfulness of its sacred nature?

 1.relating to or derived from living matter.

 My specialisation and interest as a Jungian Analyst is to reconnect body and soul, psyche and soma.
 I do this research within the Jungian and Mythological framework and finding the deep connection between psyche, myth and the body through various ancient Tao and Tibetan school of practices with the ‘pulses’ in the body.

 In my practice I help the client to both connect to the body, the subtle body and the deep psyche through working with both dreams and the body.
 Either modality can be worked with separately as well.